NathanHarrington/NathanHarrington.github.io/content/posts/learning_customer_discovery.md

     While that is processing, do the manual search of the persons history.

-Write a short comment about work they have done.
+Write a short comment about work they have done - this is the personalization step to show that you have done research and start the process of building rapport.

 Get the email from the harvester, if none available, go back to the website and look for contact page.
 If not email on contact page, look at